DanBradbury/vim-poi/README.md

 # poi.vim

-vim-poi allows users to highlight lines through visual mode.
+vim-poi, points of interest, allows users to highlight lines through visual mode.
 Even when the user adds new code and exits from Insert mode the highlights you previously created will be rerendered onto the page.

 ## Installation